 Disclosure of the estimates or assumptions underlying the metric or its calculation may also be necessary context for the metric.

-With the heightened focus from a variety of stakeholders, what a company does not say can be as influential as what it does say.
+The SEC’s proposed disclosures call for a phased transition beginning with fiscal year 2023 (filings in 2024) with some registrants not required to apply the new disclosures until 2026 filings.
+Until then, we continue to believe that in light of a heightened focus from a variety of stakeholders, what a company does not say can be as influential as what it does say.
 There is much that investors and other stakeholders want to know, and much that current SEC rules already require.